emartech/vue-example-app/README.md

 },
 ```

+### 9. Do not use Router unless you really need it
+It seems to be a good idea at first to use the Vue router but think it twice.
+It can make your application more complex as it's not straightforward to implement the two-way integration with the Vuex store and you have to make workarounds.
+It's not likely that your project needs the actual page linkable, especially if it is rendered in an iframe.
+You can easily replace the "page" handling with multiple high level components and a simple property in the Vuex store which tells what main component is active.

 ### +1 Use async-await
 Instead of using Promises, you can always use `async` functions and `await` for async operations including Promise executions.
 It applies to the tests as well: